GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         The configured labels must exist for all projects for which this setting applies (all projects that have code owners enabled and for which this setting is not overridden).\
+        If the definition of the configured labels has [copy rules](../../../Documentation/config-labels.html#label_copyAnyScore)
+        enabled so that votes are sticky across patch sets, also the code owner overrides will be sticky.\
         Can be overridden per project by setting [codeOwners.overrideApproval](#codeOwnersOverrideApproval) in
         `@PLUGIN@.config`.\